ChristophBellmann/TheRock_gfx1031/README.md

 # Interactive bench menu (default if you run without args in a terminal)
 ./test_gfx1031.sh

-# Sanity only (no benchmarks unless you opt-in)
+# Runtime checks only (no benchmarks unless you opt-in)
 ./test_gfx1031.sh --no-bench

 # Enable benchmarks (requires the bench binaries to exist in PATH; build them via `config_gfx1031.yaml: build.benchmarks: true`)
 ./test_gfx1031.sh --bench
 ./test_gfx1031.sh --bench --full

-# Add sysfs power/util sampling (baseline + per-test metrics)
+# Power sampling is enabled by default.
+Disable it like this:
-./test_gfx1031.sh --bench-lite --power
+./test_gfx1031.sh --bench-lite --no-power

 # Benchmarks only
 ./test_gfx1031.sh --bench-only